 Focus on the work rather than opinions

 You might worry about doing a good job because you don’t want others to think you are failure or lazy.
 Instead of spending your time worrying about what others think of you, focus on the work that needs to be done.
 Chances are if you focus on the work itself, you will do a better job.

 Listen to how you talk to yourself.
 Do you tell yourself you can’t do it?
-Do you criticize your work or your performance?
-Do you have a litany of negative things you tell yourself each day?
 Rewrite your thoughts to more positive and balanced ways of looking at situations.
-For example, instead of saying, “I will never get this done,” acknowledge that it is a lot of work, remind yourself of times you have gotten this much work done before and tell yourself it is possible.
+For example, instead of saying, “I will never get this done,” remind yourself that you’ve accomplished a lot before and can do this.
 While positive self-talk isn’t going to solve every problem, it can help keep you focused and on track.